Allen Pedersen

 Allen Bentley Pedersen (born January 13, 1965) is a Canadian former professional ice hockey player who played 428 regular season games in the National Hockey League with the Boston Bruins, Minnesota North Stars, and Hartford Whalers.

 Pedersen was a dependable, shot blocking, stay-at-home defencemen.
 He scored a total of 5 goals and 36 assists during his NHL career.
 He scored 0 points in 64 playoff games, the most games without a point in an NHL playoff career.
+He still holds the record for the most consecutive games played without scoring a goal - 273 (November 12, 1986, to February 4, 1990).

 Pederson is now hockey director at the Monument Ice Arena in Monument, Colorado.